Confetti Specification

 Annex C: Punctuator Arguments Extension#

-Punctuator arguments shall consist of one or more Unicode scalar values that, under standard interpretation, are valid characters in an argument.
+Punctuator arguments shall consist of one or more characters from the argument character set.

 Punctuator arguments must be self-delimiting; that is, they are treated as a single argument.
 Adjacent characters must not contribute to the punctuator argument, even if they would under standard interpretation.